Electoral communication in 2024: Responding to a year of turbulence in media and politics

 Wednesday 8 January (00:00) - Thursday 9 January 2025 (00:00)

-The School of English Language and Linguistics at the University of Birmingham will host the PSA Media & Politics Specialist Group Annual Conference in January 2025.
+The Department of Linguistics and Communication at the University of Birmingham will host the PSA Media & Politics Specialist Group Annual Conference in January 2025.
 This will be a hybrid event.

 2024 is set to be one of the biggest election years in history with voters across the world taking to the polls.
 Political campaigners have been using media in innovative ways for decades, but recent years have seen digitalized changes and challenges take place.